 9. Am I required to purchase my airfare through the state contracted travel agency?

 All travelers are required to purchase commercial airline tickets through the state contracted travel agency (currently Short’s Travel Management).
+Effective 1/1/2021, Christopherson Business Travel will replace Short’s Travel Management as the mandatory travel agency.
 This requirement is mandatory unless approval is granted from the Office of State Travel prior to the purchase of the airfare.
 See next question for information concerning exceptions.

 10. How do I request an exception to the requirement to purchase airfare through the state contracted travel agency?